-- c.
+- a.
 A Framework Travel Plan.
-(FTP) is required to be submitted to Council for approval together with a DA for all development that exceeds 10,000sqm new floor space.
+(FTP) is required to be submitted together with a DA for all development that exceeds 10,000sqm new floor space.
 For all development (including residential development) the FTP must: - i.
-Adopt strategies and procedures to meet a 40% public transport/60% private transport targetforthedevelopment for journey-to-work trips, to minimise drive-alone vehicle trips and to encourage transport choice to and within the Macquarie Park Corridor. - ii.
-Demonstrate how on-site parking provision and built form design will contribute to the Framework Travel Plan and assist meet the 40% public transport/60% private transport target for the development for the journey-to-work. - iii.
-Demonstrate infrastructure connections to the nearby footpath, bicycle and public transport networks including through site links where required - iv.
-Provide, to council satisfaction, supportive infrastructure for: - Publictransportpassengers (bus shelters and passenger waiting areas) to be provided where a new public bus stop or service is required to service the additional demand from the development or meet relevant mode share targets for the development.
+Adopt strategies and procedures to meet a 40% private transport 60% public transport target for the journey-to-work and to encourage transport choice to and within the Macquarie Park Corridor. - ii.
+Demonstrate how on-site parking provision and built form design will contribute to the Framework Travel Plan and assist meet the 40% drive alone target for the journey-to-work. - iii.
+Demonstrate infrastructure connections to the nearby footpath, bicycle and public transport networks. - iv.
+Provide, to council satisfaction, supportive infrastructure for: - public transport passengers (bus shelters and passenger waiting areas) - bus operators (bus layover, driver facilities) - ridesharing, car-share, taxi, (dedicated parking in publicly accessible locations) - walking and cycling (lockers and end of trip facilities). - b.
+For all development (excluding residential development) the FTP must also: - v.
+Identify measures in an Action Plan that will implement the 40% private transport 60% public transport target for the journey to work, including appointing a Travel Plan co-ordinator, minimising drive alone trips to work, encouraging walking, cycling, car sharing and public transport use. - vi.
+Set out information that is proposed to be provided to City of Ryde Council in an annual monitoring report.
+Such information will monitor how the Action Plan is implemented including the journey-to-work modal split, actions undertaken and opportunities for improvement and future action etc. - c.
+Provide a final Travel Plan to Council for certification prior to the issue of any occupation certificate.